-The Game Over Room-

 - The sixth and seventh Ultimas also have the Armageddon spell.
 Casting it kills every living thing in the game except for the Avatar and Lord British.
 (And in Ultima VII, Batlin.)

-- Warcraft 2 and 3 have a cheat code that results in an immediate Game Over.
+- Warcraft II and III have a cheat code that results in an immediate Game Over.

 - Chronicles of Riddick: Escape from Butcher Bay allows you (and encourages you with flashing) to try to pick up the dna-encoded guns.
 ZZZAP.
 Although the damage is extremely minor.